pnp/blog/content/post/sharepoint-framework-community-call-29th-of-july-2021.md

 -   **Hero Web Part and Tiles V2 Web Part** -- **Tiles v2** -- displays
-    a group of responsive flex tiles that can be configured to navigate to different URLs.   **REACT Hero** -- provides a customizable Hero webpart that displays 5 images in a stand-alone carousel view.
+    a group of responsive flex tiles that can be configured to navigate to different URLs.   **REACT Hero** -- provides a customizable Hero web part that displays 5 images in a stand-alone carousel view.
       Both web parts use a stored collection from
     PnP PropertyFieldCollectionData control and custom field rendering control, file/icon pickers and fluid flex layout.
 Site theme